How to Create SOPs Using Video You Already Have

 Can video SOPs be converted into checklists or training assessments?

 Yes.
-Once you have a structured SOP with discrete steps, you can use those steps as a checklist for operators to follow during execution, or extract key steps into quizzes and competency assessments.
+Once you have a structured SOP with discrete steps, those steps become a checklist operators follow during execution, or the source for quizzes and competency assessments.
 The structured format makes this straightforward.

 Which languages does translation support?

 Most video SOP tools support 50+ languages.
-Translation quality varies.
-Look for tools that offer step-by-step review workflows rather than just bulk machine translation, especially for safety-critical procedures.
+Quality varies.
+Look for tools that offer step-by-step review workflows rather than bulk machine translation, especially for safety-critical procedures.
 Check the current list at sopx.io.

 Get started

-If you have existing process videos and need structured SOPs, you can start with the manual conversion method (free template included) or try AI-assisted generation.
+If you have existing process videos and need structured SOPs, start with the manual conversion method (free template included) or try AI-assisted generation.

-Try SOPX free for 7 days – no credit card required.
+Try SOPX free for 14 days.
+No credit card required.